geovedi/book-notes/2022/stolen-focus.notes.md

 ## The First Glimpses of the Deeper Solution
 - Introduction and Urgent Questions
-  - The author ponders the impact of technology on attention and focus.
+  - Hari ponders the impact of technology on attention and focus.
   - Two questions arise: How to prevent technology from harming attention?
 How to make corporations introduce changes?
 - Proposed Solutions
   - Suggests changes to invasive tech to prevent harm to attention and focus.